Poker ABC – Pot Odds

 Straight/Flush 15 31.9%

-Sometimes hitting a couple can be enough to get ahead of your opponent.
-In this case, we add 3 extra outs for each matching card (6 if both match, 3 if one).
-Knowing these probabilities, we can easily calculate the situations in which responding to an opponent's bet will be profitable.
-Below are the most common bet sizes and odds.
+Sometimes it may be enough to hit a pair to beat the opponent.
+In such a case, we add 3 additional outs for each suitable card (6 if both are suitable, 3 if one).
+Knowing these probabilities, we can easily calculate situations where calling the opponent's bet will be profitable.
+Below are the most common bet sizes and the given odds.

 N.B.
-Calculating pot odds, we only mean the next card, not both, because we don't know the opponent's actions on the next street.
-The exception to this situation is the all-in flop, since we get both cards for that price.
+When calculating pot odds, we only consider the next card, not both, as we do not know the opponent's actions on the next street.
+The exception in this situation is all-in on the flop, as we will get both cards for that price.

 1/3 20%